openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/arkui-cj/cj-universal-event-key.md

 # Key Event

 Key events refer to events triggered when components interact with input devices such as keyboards and remote controls.
 These events apply to all focusable components, such as Button.
 For components like Text and Image that are not focusable by default, key events are currently not supported.
-In the future, they may become available by setting the `focusable` property to true.
+However, they can be enabled in the future by setting the `focusable` property to true.

 ## Import Module